 Emilia Lahti (MSc, MAPP) is an international presenter on topics related to positive psychology, courage, leadership, and inner strength.
-She is also a transformation and awareness coach supporting individuals who are committed cultivating compassionate leadership and integrity in their daily lives
+She is also a transformational mindset coach supporting individuals who are committed to cultivating compassionate leadership and integrity in their daily lives

-Currently, Emilia is finishing her Ph.D. dissertation for the Helsinki based Aalto University School of Science and Technology in which she is pioneering the research on the ancient Finnish construct of 'sisu,' denoting courage and determination in the face of adversity and the ability to unlock latent inner strength (you can access the research paper on embodied fortitude here).
+Currently, Emilia is finishing her Ph.D. dissertation for the Helsinki based Aalto University School of Science and Technology in which she is pioneering the research on the ancient Finnish construct of 'sisu,' denoting courage and determination in the face of adversity and the ability to unlock latent inner strength (find the research paper on embodied fortitude here and its press release here).
 Her work has been featured by The New Yorker, Business Insider, Scientific American, BBC, and Forbes among others.
 Emilia has given talks at Fortune500 companies such as Facebook and Salesforce, as well as Stanford University, The International World Congress on Positive Psychology, The Consciousness Summit, TEDx, and Singularity University at NASA Ames in Mountain View, where she studied futurism and exponential technologies in their Global Solutions Programme.
-She also ran a start-up in Palo Alto in 2015-2016 that she was a co-founder of.
+She also co-founded and ran a start-up in Palo Alto in 2015-2016.

 Emilia has a master's degree in social psychology from the University of Tampere in Finland and in a master's in applied positive psychology from the University of Pennsylvania.
 She is a former student of Dr. Martin Seligman and began researching the Finnish construct of sisu under the mentorship of MacArthur Fellow recipient and research professor Dr. Angela Duckworth in 2012.

 Her personal life mission involves being a catalyst for human connection and compassion.
 She believes it is our collective responsibility to create socially warm, inviting spaces that empower people to reach their fullest potential.
-Emilia enjoys facilitating meaningful connections across geographical, cultural, and disciplinary boundaries.
+Emilia enjoys facilitating meaningful connections across geographical, cultural, and disciplinary boundaries and has been hosting story circles and women's groups since 2013.